Small Teen, Bigger World: Background

-Jasmine Burkitt published a biography: Growing Pains: The Inspirational True Story of a Small Girl with Big Dreams (1999, Ebury, ISBN 9780091949600).
+Jasmine Burkitt published a biography: Growing Pains: The Inspirational True Story of a Small Girl with Big Dreams (2013, Ebury, ISBN 9780091949600).

 Beverley Burkitt died at Glan Clwyd Hospital on 28 December 2013, at the age of 50.
 Jasmine Burkitt died on 27 June 2022 at the age of 28.
-Her fiancé, Lewis Burke, announced her death on Facebook saying that "after a life long battle with a very serious mental illness, Jasmine has passed away".
+Her fiancé, Lewis Burke, announced her death on Facebook, saying that "after a lifelong battle with a severe mental illness, Jasmine has passed away."

 Small Teen, Big World

-As part of BBC Three's Adult Season, Small Teen, Big World aired on 27 July 2010 – it is a one-hour long documentary detailing the life of Burkitt and her family.
+As part of BBC Three's Adult Season, Small Teen, Big World aired on 27 July 2010 – a one-hour documentary detailing the life of Burkitt and her family.
 It was watched by 1.1 million viewers, the largest multichannel audience of the night.
 It also aired on BBC One on 9 September 2010, attracting 2.76 million viewers.

-The programme shows Jasmine at home with mum Beverley, and her grandparents Norman and Margaret, as well as out shopping with her best friend Naomi in Llandudno.
+The programme shows Jasmine at home with mum Beverley, her grandparents Norman and Margaret, and out shopping with her best friend Naomi in Llandudno.
 It reveals what it's like living with her condition while coping with the pressures of teenage life and caring for her mother, who also has respiratory problems.
-In the run-up to her 16th birthday Jazz is preparing not only to attend the Little People of America convention in New York City, but also to leave north Wales for the south of England, and meet her real father for the first time.
-While in New York, she meets others who share her condition and who have been attending the conference for years, some of whom have met future partners and fallen in love.
+In the run-up to her 16th birthday, Jazz is preparing not only to attend the Little People of America convention in New York City, but also to leave north Wales for the south of England, and meet her real father for the first time.
+While in New York, she meets others who share her condition and have been attending the conference for years, some of whom have met future partners and fallen in love.

 Episodes

 Due to the success of Small Teen, Big World, BBC Three commissioned a four-part series following Jasmine and her family – entitled Small Teen, Bigger World, which was part of BBC Three's 'Extraordinary Me' season during the summer of 2011.
-The series consisted of four episodes, airing between 11 July 2011 and 1 August 2011, each episode running for the duration of an hour.
+The series consisted of four episodes, airing between 11 July 2011 and 1 August 2011, each running for an hour.